mcandre/cclean/README.md

 ## Further research

-We are interested to hear reports of how to setup cmake with the

-We are interested to hear reports of how cmake and cclean behave when using clang-cl.
+We are interested to hear reports of how cmake and cclean behave when using clang-cl or other generators.

 # CRATE